lhbecalli/lhbecalli/README.md

 Luiz Henrique

- I'm a Front-End Developer focused on creating clean, responsive, and accessible web experiences.
+I am a Front-End developer focused on creating clean, responsive, and accessible web experiences.
+Currently, I have skills in React, Bootstrap, and HTML, and some knowledge of backend development, such as the Java language.
-Currently learning React, Bootstrap and Java, improving my JavaScript skills, and deepening my understanding of SEO and web performance.

- I enjoy building interfaces, exploring design-to-code workflows, and constantly improving my code quality.
+I am constantly learning and expanding my skills within the world of development.I enjoy building interfaces, exploring design-to-code workflows, and constantly improving my code quality.
 Always learning, testing, and pushing my projects to the next level ⚡

 🛠️ Technologies & Skills